Blog

 • Check payments are unwieldy and expensive.
 Bank of America estimates that issuing a paper check costs businesses between $4 and $20 per check.
 Many tax jurisdictions still require paper checks and returns to be physically mailed to their location.
 The cost and operational demands of managing paper checks and returns should not be underestimated.

 Businesses who manage their tax payments in-house are likely to have additional costs, see inefficiencies in their process and work harder to overcome unnecessary challenges.
-Here are some of the biggest challenges of managing tax payments in-house.
+These challenges can affect payment timing, filing accuracy, compliance documentation and the internal controls needed to keep tax obligations organized.

 Paying Taxes to Multiple Jurisdictions is Complex

 Not all jurisdictions accept tax payments the same way.
-Some jurisdictions require that payments be submitted via paper check along with a printed return, while others require electronic payments through their own payment portals – and these requirements can change over time.
-Businesses who attempt to keep up with changing formats and guidelines themselves will have their work cut out for them.
+Some jurisdictions require that payments be submitted via paper check along with a printed return, while others require electronic payments through their own payment portals.
+These requirements can change over time.

-It’s unlikely that tax regulations and jurisdictional requirements will become any simpler in the future – you only have to look back to South Dakota v.
+It’s unlikely that tax regulations and jurisdictional requirements will become any simpler in the future.
+You only have to look back to South Dakota v.
 Wayfair for an example of a recent, major legislative shakeup.
 It seems more probable that staying compliant will only continue to become more complex and difficult for businesses, especially those with many tax jurisdictions to pay.

 Maintaining compliance requires keeping track of large volumes of forms and mailing addresses and visiting multiple jurisdictional websites to facilitate online payments.
 Businesses that can’t keep up run the risk of triggering audits, governmental interference and incurring costly expenses in the form of penalties and interest fees.